KTH/devops-course/contributions/demo/week5/jmatsso-jtuv/README.md

 **Relevance**

 Infrastructure as code is an important topic in devops as being able to use code instead of manually managing disparate resources through online control centers is difficult, annoying and hard to have an overview of.
-But it is still easy to create unsafe or bad cloud resources with IaC, and therefore having a Policy as Code checks to enforce Policy compliance allows you to further integrate your IoC into your CI/CD pipeline.
+But it is still easy to create unsafe or bad cloud resources with IaC, and therefore having a Policy as Code checks to enforce Policy compliance allows you to further integrate your IaC into your CI/CD pipeline.